Budapest - Dining

 Carne Di Hall has taken John Steinbeck's flying pig Pigasus to heart, and he adorns the entire restaurant.
 Although located on the Buda side of town, this restaurant has incredibly tasty food as well as friendly and swift service.

 The story goes that King Matthias Hunyadi (1440-1490) got hungry while taking a walk around the Buda castle and entered the Hunyadi restaurant.
 Supposedly he was amazed by the tasty food and delectable wines.
-Apparently this small restaurant has kept this high standard, because it is still very appreciated.
+Apparently this small restaurant has kept this high standard, because it is still much appreciated.

 -"Hunyadi Restaurant - for today's renaissance people!"